amejiarosario/meanshop/README.md

 # Installation

+The following instructions are the most common to get the development environment up and running.
+If you run into issues, check out the [troubleshooting](#Troubleshooting) section and alternative OS-independent installations using [Docker](#Docker).

 ## Node v0.12.x
+This installation covers *nix like systems (OS X and Ubuntu/Linux).
+Windows? check out https://github.com/coreybutler/nvm-windows

 You need Node 0.12 in your system.
 Verify if you already have it with `node -v`.
 If not or a different version, you can use Node Version Manager (nvm) to install it:
 ```bash